monikadubey13/k8s/README.md

 # - Statefulset:-

 A StatefulSet is a Kubernetes object used to manage stateful applications.
-Pods
+In statefulset pods